|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Shortly after this, the strong cap quickly killed the storm, and with sunset now past, I chose to call off the expedition and get my hotel room in Concordia.

-NEXT PLAINS CHASE: Bennington, Kansas tornado, May 28 >
+NEXT PLAINS EVENT: Bennington, Kansas tornado, May 28 >